 (b) if the member becomes a member on or after the first day of the financial year of the association in any calendar year—on becoming a member and before the first day of the financial year of the association in each succeeding calendar year.

-(2) The committee must review the membership fee at least annually and any changes must be approved by the members in general meeting.
+(2) The committee must review the membership fee at least annually and any changes must be approved by a simple majority of members at a general meeting.

 (3) If: